The way you dress makes a large impact on how other people perceive you.

 1. Designer outfits

-Well, the easiest way to look expensive is actually to buy expensive clothes.
-But what if you can't afford it?
-You can buy pre-owned designer outfits, shoes and bags on sites like Lollipuff.com, RealReal.com, Tradesy, and eBay.
+Well, the easiest way to look expensive is actually to buy pricey stuff.
+But what if you can't afford expensive clothing?
+You can buy pre-owned designer outfits, shoes, and bags on sites like Lollipuff.com, RealReal.com, Tradesy, and eBay.
 The first three sell only authentic designer clothes.
 Unfortunately, there are too many fakes being sold on eBay so you need to either know brands yourself to spot them or hire a third-party authenticator.
 Lollipuff provides authentication services based on pictures of the item you intend to buy.

 2. To look expensive if you are on a Budget: Shop in consignment and thrift stores

 Another way of buying pre-owned designer clothes is to go to consignment boutiques and thrift stores.
 A lot of people think that thrift stores don't carry anything of value, and they are right in general.
 You need to know which thrift stores to go to.
 I live in Los Angeles, and in the past, I shopped in a couple of thrift stores off the beaten track that carried a lot of designer brands.
 You need to do research or ask around to find stores that actually carry designer clothes at a good price.

 3. To look expensive if you are on a Budget: Shop in discount chains that carry name brands